scarioscia/scarioscia.github.io/service/index.md

 In Fall 2020 and Spring 2021, I was a Teaching Assistant for the Biology Department's undergraduate Developmental Genetics Lab (`AS.020.340`).
 I was awarded the 2020-2021 Victor G. Corces Teaching Award from the Department of Biology for my work in this course.
 I was also a 2021 finalist for the Excellence in Teaching Award in the Krieger School of Arts and Sciences.

-Teaching has been a priority for me since I became a Tutor in the Writing Center as an undergraduate at Georgetown University.
+Teaching has been a priority for me since I became a Tutor in the Writing Center as an undergraduate.
 We explored approaches to pedagogy and assessment, and I became intrigued by the opportunity to connect with others through teaching.
 I have furthered my training at Johns Hopkins through workshops offered by the Center for the Integration of Research, Teaching, and Learning (CIRTL) and the JHU Center for Educational Resources.

 <br />